 We can often feel overwhelmed by our circumstances.
 For many people, the pressure of finals, school, traveling, and holiday seasons can get us down.
 For me, I can get overwhelmed with traveling.
-Last year, my wife, son, and I flew to Ukraine and had a wonderful time.
+Several years ago, my wife, son, and I flew to Ukraine and had a wonderful time.
 It was great, believe me!
 But on the way home, I had to fly by myself.

 Then, as we start lift off, the captain says: “We are delayed due to bad weather.”
 Hang on for just a few minutes.
 We finally get up in the air and get struck by lightning!
 Then when I get to Detroit, I have 20 minutes to maneuver through US customs, check my baggage in, go through security, and believe it or not, my next flight was on the opposite end of the terminal.